 The Rhode Island law firm of d'Oliveira and Associates annually sponsors a $1,000 scholarship for students pursuing college degrees or certifications in law school, paralegal studies, legal assistant studies, court reporting or any other law-related field from community colleges, technical schools or business schools in the United States.

 Applicant must be a U.S. citizen and hold a high school diploma or GED equivalent.
-The award is to be used solely for school tuition and related expenses and the application deadline is December 31, 2020.
+The award is to be used solely for school tuition and related expenses.
 Additional information and the application form is available here.